Camika Royal, Ph.D.

 Historical Foundations of Schooling

-Royal, C. (In Press).
+Royal, C. (2017).
 Peace, be still: Black educators coping with constant school reform in Philadelphia.
 In Linking Health and Education for African American Student Success, Nadine Finigan-Carr (Ed.).
-Routledge.
+Routledge

 Royal, C. and Davis, J. E. (2010).
 Leaders of the New School: Teachers As Leaders in the Future of School Reform.
 New Perspectives in Educational Leadership: Exploring Social, Political, and Community Contexts in Meaning, Sonya Horsford (Ed.).
 New York: Peter Lang.